-How to visit Devil’s Garden Escalante
+How to visit Devil’s Garden near Escalante, Utah

 Tucked away down a bumpy dirt road in Southern Utah’s Grand Staircase-Escalante National Monument, the Devil’s Garden should be renamed something like “hoodoo playground” or “fun among the rocks.”
 Except for summer’s searing heat (I recommend visiting in spring or fall), there’s nothing evil about this wonderland of Navajo and Entrada sandstone refashioned by erosion into arches and hoodoos.

 Alan and I explored Devil’s Garden for a few fun hours on a spring afternoon.
-Hole in the Rock Road, the beginning of our journey is located off Highway 12 about five miles east of Escalante.
+Hole in the Rock Road, the beginning of our journey is located off Highway 12 about five miles east of Escalante, Utah.
 Thirteen miles of washboard later, we turned off to the right for the 1.5-mile drive to Devil’s Garden Recreation Area parking lot.

 Hole in the Rock Road is wide so save your vehicle’s suspension by going slow.
 There’s plenty of room to move over for faster drivers.
 Also be aware of the Escalante weather, rain can turn this road into an impassable, muddy mess.